Current Retail: $175.53

 - Depending on activity and weather may be too heavy and warm to wear from Spring till Autumn

 - Very slight piling noticeable on lighter Pertex Equilibrium fabric where pack harness and straps rubbed

 - Additional use of the more durable DWS Matrix fabric may slightly decrease breathability, but would improve its durability

 Purchased my first one last Autumn (2016) in size XL and in the striking Red colour.

 Rab states this jacket is a "Regular fit."
 I ordered my usual XL size, which for me (who's of rugby player build) is a tad long over my arms and a bit snug around my bulky torso - Rab tend to make Softshell jackets which can be quite long in the sleeves and form fitting in the body these days.
 Which may be great for people with the arms and proportions of an Orangutan(?!)

 I've worn it a number of times since camping, hiking, and scrambling up North, even during the coldest spells last Autumn and Winter(2017/18).
 My own experiences have only confirmed the experiences and testimonies of others relating to the Pertex Equilibrium's amazing breathability and moisture-wicking capabilities.

 Large sections of harder wearing DWS Matrix material are used on the hood, shoulders and outer-facing side of the sleeves.
 Areas which are expected to take more punishment and carry more weight from things like backpack straps etc.

-When worn as an outer over base-layers and (lighter)mid-layers the combination of the two fabrics offers reasonable protection from light drizzle and breezes, but somewhat short of sheltering you from the wettest and windiest weather (when a hardshell would be required).
+When worn as an outer over base-layers and possibly lighter mid-layers the combination of the two fabrics offers reasonable protection from light drizzle and breezes, but somewhat short of sheltering you from the wettest and windiest weather (when a hardshell may be required).